Machine-Learning-Tokyo/edgeai-lab-microcontroller-series/session3/README.md

 - On Device Deployment and Inference
   - The code uses multithreading.
 One thread will sample the audio stream and another frame will perform DSP on the data window.
 A motor vibrator is connected to display the results.
 It will vibrate when snoring activity is detected.
-  - The results are also send via serial port, so you can check the results using Serial Plotter.
+  - The results are also send via serial port, so you can check the results using Serial Monitor.

 ## Steps to reproduce the project
 ### Install Arduino IDE 1.8.14+